norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

 ## Setup for SFTP server
 To be able to connect to your server and send the packaged data over SFTP we require you to follow the steps below.

+### Prerequisites
+* Contact support@norskgjeld.no regarding wanting to use this service.
+* Having a server setup we could connect to using SFTP.

 ### Onboarding
 #### 1. Exchange necessary connection details